Hazel Chu

-Hazel Chu (born 3 November 1980) is an Irish Green Party politician who has been a member of Dublin City Council since May 2019.
-She was elected Cathaoirleach (Chairperson) of the Irish Green Party in December 2019, and was succeeded by Senator Pauline O'Reilly in December 2021.
+Hazel Chung-fai Chu (born 3 November 1980) is an Irish Green Party politician who has been a member of Dublin City Council since May 2019.
+She was chair of the Green Party from December 2019 to December 2021.
 She was the first Irish-born person of Chinese descent elected to political office on the island of Ireland.
 She served as Lord Mayor of Dublin from 2020 to 2021, and in doing so became the first person of Chinese ethnicity to be mayor of a European capital.

-Family
+Early life

-Chu's parents, Stella Choi Yau-fan and David Chu Tak-Leung, from villages in the New Territories of Hong Kong, both immigrated, individually, to Ireland in the 1970s.
+Hazel Chung-fai Chu was born in at the Rotunda Hospital in Dublin in November 1980.
+Her parents, Stella Choi Yau-fan and David Chu Tak-leung, are from the New Territories of Hong Kong, who separately immigrated to Ireland in the 1970s.
 They met while working in the kitchen of a restaurant in Dublin and subsequently married, launching a takeaway chip van and other enterprises.

-Hazel Chu Chung-fai was born at the Rotunda Hospital in Dublin in November 1980.
-She was raised initially in the suburb of Firhouse, South Dublin, where up to 9 members of the extended family shared a 3-bedroom house, and, from age 6, lived in Celbridge, County Kildare.
+Chu was raised initially in the suburb of Firhouse, South Dublin, where up to 9 members of the extended family shared a 3-bedroom house, and, from age 6, lived in Celbridge, County Kildare.
 A brother, Joseph, was born when Chu was about 10.
-After her parents divorced, her mother established four restaurants, while her father returned to his home village to run a café there.
+After her parents divorced, her mother established four restaurants, while her father returned to Hong Kong to run a café there.

 Education

-Chu attended a local primary school, and for secondary school boarding in Rathdown School in Glenageary, followed by Mount Sackville School in Chapelizod.
-Chu has explained the boarding school as an example of how language barriers are issues for migrants - her parents didn't read English and she had to translate any letter that came from school them; the letter informing Chu's parents that they needed to apply for the local secondary school was missed and she couldn't attend since the deadline for applications passed before the error was discovered.
+Chu attended a local primary school, and secondary school boarding in Rathdown School in Glenageary, followed by Mount Sackville School in Chapelizod.
+Chu has explained the boarding school as an example of how language barriers are issues for migrants: her parents didn't read English and she had to translate any letter that came from school for them; the letter informing Chu's parents that they needed to apply for the local secondary school was missed and she couldn't attend since the deadline for applications passed before the error was discovered.
 Her parents later took out a loan to send her to a boarding school.

-Chu studied Politics and History at University College, Dublin (UCD) and graduated with a BA 2002.
-She was active in college debating and was Auditor (Chairperson) of the Politics Society.
-She then completed a legal diploma and barrister-at-law degree at the King's Inns, and in 2007 she became the first Irish-born person of Chinese descent to be called to the Irish Bar.
-She went on to complete a MSc in Marketing Practice in University College, Dublin 2011.
+Chu graduated with a BA in politics and history from University College Dublin (UCD) in 2002.
+She was active in college debating and was Auditor (chairperson) of the Politics Society.
+She completed a legal diploma and barrister-at-law degree at the King's Inns, and in 2007 she became the first Irish-born person of Chinese descent to be called to the Irish Bar.
+She received a master's degree in marketing practice from UCD in 2011.